BarbWire-1/js-particles-factory/readme.md

   * setBaseSize(newBaseSize)<br>
 Adjust the new base size of all particles when they're set to randomSize.

+  * setImageSrc(newUrl)<br>
+  Create an image to render as particles if shape is set to image

   * toggleFullScreen()<br>
 Toggle between fullscreen mode and canvas size.